The best hotels in Sopron

 What are the best thermal baths near Sopron?

-Sárvár's thermal complex, about 45 minutes east, is the most comprehensive in the region with multiple thermal pools and medical spa facilities.
+Sárvár's thermal complex, about 45 minutes east, is the most detailed in the region with multiple thermal pools and medical spa facilities.
 Bükfürdő's Bük thermal baths are 35 kilometers away.
 Closer to Sopron, the Lővér Hotel has private thermal and spa facilities for guests.
 The Pannónia Med Hotel in the city center also has wellness access.

 When is the best time to visit Sopron?